For any successful employee advocacy program, it’s important to know who your employees are, and what kind of attention they need.

 Employees who promote content already

-The employees who already share work-related content is the smallest segment, however, they’re further along in your employee advocacy initiative.
+The employees who already share work-related content are the smallest segment, however, they’re further along in your employee advocacy initiative.
 They’re familiar with social media, they already have accounts set up, and they already have the passion for their company to talk about it online.

 These are employees who already share on social media without any kind of direction from marketing or any kind of program in place, so you’re already getting a return from them.
 What you can do to better serve them is steer them towards what content and initiatives you’d like them to promote.